-By allowing external examiners to access student work directly within the platform, academic staff can avoid the time-consuming process of transferring submissions to Google Drive.
+Wiseflow can support both arrangements by allocating a sample of submissions to an External Examiner within Wiseflow or all submissions (using Wiseflow’s Quick Allocation method).
+By allowing External Examiners to access student work directly within the platform, academic staff can avoid the time-consuming process of transferring submissions to Google Drive.
 Additionally, storing student submissions in folders on Moodle carries the significant risk of accidental access by other students.

 The process diagram below outlines how accounts for external examiners are requested, created, and communicated.
-It also highlights the separate process for enrolling external examiners in Moodle modules and corresponding assessments.
-A crucial step in this process involves Module Coordinators granting access to specific assessments for the external examiners.
-External Examiners are not assigned to students' work by default to prevent the sharing of incorrect assessments.
+It also highlights the separate process for enrolling External Examiners in Moodle modules and corresponding assessments.
+A crucial step in this process involves Module Coordinators granting access to assessments for the external examiners.
+External Examiners are not assigned to all students' work by default to prevent the sharing of incorrect assessments if a sampling approach has been taken

 You can find helpful user guides to assist staff further down this page.